The 2017 Albuquerque Balloon Fiesta

 The balloons ascend quickly on a tightly orchestrated schedule.
 You will enjoy the event more and get better photos if you are not changing lenses and fussing with camera settings.
 One camera, one lens, a good battery (with a fresh backup) and one memory card with plenty of storage for your photos will do.
 You will be walking on damp grass among thousands of other spectators.
 Keep it simple and light to be in position for your best photos.
 You can eat a light breakfast at the Balloon Fiesta.
 Many of Albuquerque’s best restaurants usually have booths offering breakfast burritos and other specialties.
 Since the Mass Ascension usually ends just after 9AM, its a great time to sample one of Albuquerque’s Best Restaurants for a more leisurely breakfast or brunch.

-I prefer to carry a lightweight entry-level Nikon or Canon DSLR (the plastic bodies entry-level cameras are lighter than pro-level DSLR’s and the image quality is fundamentally the same) camera with a single lens.
+I prefer to carry a lightweight entry-level DSLR camera (the plastic bodies entry-level cameras are lighter than pro-level DSLR’s and the image quality is fundamentally the same) camera with a single lens.
 Usually this kit includes a standard zoom lens with stabilization or anti-shake built-in.
 The weight is negligible, and the stabilized kit lens keeps things sharp.
 Heavy equipment will tire you.
 The more equipment you carry, the less likely you will be to stay on the move to get the best photos possible.
 Keep it simple!

 I stay on the move at the Albuquerque Balloon Fiesta to capture the balloons in the best possible light.
 For example, this Tweety Bird balloon was photographed just as the sun was shining directly on it.
 Because it was partially cloudy, the colors would not have been as bright if I photographed it while it was in the shade.
 Move around and choose angles that show the balloons in the best light!